 Fold your clothes vertically to save space in your drawers.

 Measure the width and height of your drawer and decide what you will use to divide your items.
 They can be bought cheaply at any drug store or market.
-Depending on the dimensions of your drawer, keep these creative and unexpected junk drawer dividers.
+Then, depending on the dimensions of your drawer, keep these creative and unexpected junk drawer dividers.

 - Expand-a-drawer organizer

 - Muffin tins

 Arrange your storage

 Arrange the grouped items in your new dividers.
 Your drawer can stay a mess as long as you can quickly see what’s in there.
 That’s the key to an organized junk drawer.
 It’s better than rifling through jumbled piles looking for what you need.

 Go through your junk drawer and regularly purge to make space for new items.
 You might want to do a quick 15-minute clutter sweep of your junk drawer on a weekly, monthly, or seasonal basis.
 For example, go through your junk drawer the day you pay your monthly bills or the first Monday night of the month.
 You may even purge on the day of the week you need coupons.